tupol/spark-catalyst-study/docs/catalyst-transport.md

 PFA is self described as "a mini-language for mathematical calculations that is usually generated programmatically, rather than by hand".

-PFA has a "*LISPy*" feel, which has the advantage that makes it really easy to represent expressions as trees, using the prefix notation.
+PFA has a "*LISPy*" like syntax, which has the advantage that makes it really easy to represent expressions as trees, using the prefix notation.
 This is a perfect match for the Catalyst `TreeNode` based expressions hierarchy.

 ### Pros and Cons